 In re Urethane Antitrust Litigation, MDL No. 1616 (D. Kan.
 2013)

-In one of the few antitrust class actions to go to trial, Mr. Nemelka was part of a trial team that represented a class of direct purchasers in a four-week jury trial alleging price fixing by the Dow Chemical Company among others.
+Member of the trial team that represented a class of direct purchasers in a four-week jury trial alleging price fixing by the Dow Chemical Company among others.
 The jury rendered a $1.2 billion dollar verdict after trebling on February 20, 2013.
 Prior to the trial, all of the other defendants settled with the class.

 Otto v.
 Gore, 45 A.3d 120 (Del.
 2012)